New Stories

 “It saved your life”, the cops told me, saying that without the sturdy Benz hood, the deer likely would have landed on my lap, flailing about, and that could have been a really bad scene.

 Ol’ Silver and I were together for almost fourteen years.
-It was the longest and best relationship of my life, hands down.
-Teary eyed, I flew back to Toronto after its death and headed to my mechanic Bobby, who also fixes and sells Benz’s.
-“I have one I think you’ll like”, he said.
+He was the longest and best relationship of my life, hands down.
+Teary eyed, I flew back to Toronto after his demise and headed to my mechanic Bobby, “I have an old Benz I think you’ll like”, he said.
 I shook my head, no one could replace Silver.
-But lo and behold, there in his garage was what seemed to be my old car back from the dead.
+But lo and behold, there, in his garage, was what seemed to be my old car back from the dead.
 I couldn’t believe it!

 “Just like your Ol’ Silver ”, Bobby said proudly.